2020–21 Dundee F.C. season: January

-Dundee would gain a measure of revenge over their opening day humiliation against Hearts with a commanding 3–1 win at Dens, scoring 3 goals in 4 consecutive games for the first time in 43 years.
+Dundee would gain a measure of revenge over their opening day humiliation against Hearts with a commanding 3–1 win at Dens, scoring 3 goals in 4 consecutive games for the first time since January 1978, exactly 43 years prior.
 They would follow up this impressive performance with a much less impressive one, needing a last-minute equaliser and another comeback in extra time to defeat Lowland League side Bonnyrigg Rose Athletic in the Scottish Cup.
 After a couple of postponed games, Dundee made their return to league action at Gayfield Park against Arbroath.
 Despite an early lead, Dundee could not hold on or take their chances and had to settle for a point.
 The club's 8-game unbeaten run would end the following week away to Raith, with an early goal nullified in a 1–3 loss.
 The month was mired with pitch difficulties at Dens, with games being postponed twice.